The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 - Traditional mining practices span generations

-- Supports local economy through tourism and sulfur harvesting
+- Supports the local economy through tourism and sulfur harvest

-- Protected area within Ijen Merapi Ungup-Ungup National Park
+- Protected area within the Ijen Merapi Ungup-Ungup National Park

 Conservation Efforts